rehamm-D/rehamm-D/README.md

 # Hi, I'm Tanisha Hasan! 👋

-🎀 AI Product Developer | 🌐 App/Web Developer | 🎢 Creative Technologist
+🎀 AI Product Developer | 🌐 App/Web Developer | 🎢 Researcher & Technologist

 A multidisciplinary developer with a mind for code and a heart for AI.